-When buying a house the buyer will often be advised by a bank, real estate agent or lawyer to obtain a Pre Purchase Building Report.
+When buying a house you will often be advised by a bank, real estate agent or lawyer to obtain a Pre Purchase Building Report.

-This 'Builders Report' is to prevent a buyer from inadvertently buying a house which may have hidden construction faults or deferred maintenance, which in the long run could turn out to be expensive to repair.
+A builder's report helps ensure a buyer doesn't inadvertently buy a house which may have hidden construction faults or deferred maintenance, which in the long run could turn out to be expensive to repair.

-Many have found that without expert advice home buyers have ended up with a leaky or otherwise faulty home requiring repairs that will financially cripple the average home owner.
+Many home buyers, for want of expert advice, have ended up with a leaky or otherwise faulty home requiring repairs that would financially cripple the average home owner.

-So how can the buyer be certain they are getting the advice they depend on?
+So how can the buyer be certain they are getting advice they can depend on?

 Professional Building Inspection Guarantee